sparkflows/sparkflows-docs/docs/troubleshooting/running-workflows.rst

 Getting Exception : java.lang.ClassNotFoundException: fire.execute.WorkflowExecuteFromFile
 ------------------------------------------------------------------------------------------

-When running the jobs on the cluster, you are running into this exception below.
+When running the jobs on the cluster, you are running into the exception below.

 * The reason for it is that the app.sparkSubmitJar is not set up correctly.
+Fire comes with a jar file which gets submitted to the cluster with spark-submit. app.sparkSubmitJar has to correctly point to this jar file.

 * You can go under Administration/Configuration to set it up correctly.